vttresearch/quantum-computer-documentation/docs/lumi.md

 ## Storage

 LUMI uses a Linux based parallel filesystem, utilising [lustre](https://www.lustre.org/).
-Access to differents parts of the file system are based on the projects you are associated with.
+Access to different parts of the file system are based on the projects you are associated with.
 LUMI's storage areas and their intended use cases are described [here](https://docs.lumi-supercomputer.eu/storage/).

 ## Configuring the environment